 Since its introduction in the 1980s, slam poetry has been inspiring audiences of all kinds.
 It’s the perfect way to help your students see that not all poetry is stuffy, academic, or too hard to understand.
 Use these slam poetry examples with your students, and then encourage them to try writing and performing their own poems!

 New to slam poetry?
-Learn all about slam poetry here.
-Also, note that slam poems often address heavy political or social topics.
+Learn all about it here.
+Also, note that poems performed at slams often address heavy political or social topics.
 Always view videos in advance to make sure they’re appropriate for your audience.